Cerne17/Anime-Chooser/README.md

 Second Commit:
     The user no longer has to input any anime, the programm "talks" to the Jikanpy API and gets one randomly from the MyAnimeList DB.

+    Version 2 bugs:
+        In this version we're finding some problems with the API behaviour.
+Sometimes, the API fails to send the data and the app crashes - Maybe, in the version 3 it'd be a great idea to implement a try method to avoid those errors.

 Third Commit:
     The objectives for this commit is to implement some filters for the user to preset their "profile" and find something that they may like.